jharwell/sierra/README.md

 For some examples, see the "Generating Deliverables" section [here](https://www-users.cse.umn.edu/~harwe006/showcase/aamas-2022-demo).

-## 5. Controller/Scenario Comparison
+## 5. Deliverable Comparison

 SIERRA can take pieces from graphs generated in stage 4 and put them on a single graph to generate camera ready comparison graphs.
 It can generate comparison graphs for:

-- Different robot controllers which have all been run in the same scenario.
+- Different agent control algorithms which have all been run in the same scenario.

-- A single robot controller which has been run in multiple scenarios.
+- A single agent control algorithm which has been run in multiple scenarios.

 # Platform Support

-SIERRA currently supports the following platforms, allowing you to use the same interface for the below pipeline to automate your research workflow:
+SIERRA currently supports the following platforms:

 - [ARGoS](https://www.argos-sim.info/index.php) for fast simulation of large robot swarms via multiple physics engines.